 - neurodegenerative illnesses such as Huntington’s disease, multiple sclerosis (MS), or Parkinson’s disease

 Some of these conditions are treatable and, in some cases, memory loss can be reversed.

-Progressive memory loss a symptom of dementia.
+Progressive memory loss is a symptom of dementia.
 Other symptoms include difficulty with reasoning, judgment, language, and thinking skills.
 People with dementia can also exhibit behavioral problems and mood swings.
 Dementia usually starts gradually and gets more noticeable as it progresses.
 Dementia can be caused by a variety of diseases, the most common of which is Alzheimer’s disease.